Haiti Reports First Deaths From Cholera In Three Years - UrduPoint

 Protests and looting have rocked the already unstable country since September 11, when Prime Minister Ariel Henry announced a fuel price hike, saying subsidies were too expensive for one of the world's poorest states.

-The health ministry said in an earlier statement that measures were being taken to limit the spread of the virus, including investigation of other possible cases, while calling for the country to practice increased hygiene precautions.
+The health ministry said in an earlier statement that measures were being taken to limit the spread of the infection, including investigation of other possible cases, while calling for people to take increased hygiene precautions.

-Introduced by United Nations workers after Haiti's calamitous 2010 earthquake, cholera went on to kill around 10,000 people.

-The first viral infections were detected around the Artibonite River, where UN peacekeepers had dumped fecal matter, before spreading throughout the country.
+In the 2010 outbreak, the first bacterial infections were detected around the Artibonite River, where UN peacekeepers had dumped fecal matter.

 It was not until August 2016 that the UN officially recognized its role in the epidemic's start.